Tim Hölscher: Return to Twente

 After a groin operation, Hölscher was injured from January 2019 and the rest of the 2018–19 season.
 In the 2019–20 season, until the premature end of the season due to the effects of the COVID-19 pandemic, he was only part of the matchday squad for six games, but did not actually make an appearance.
 Instead, he played a total of nine games with the second team.
 His contract was not renewed at the end of the season.

 TOP Oss

 Ahead of the 2020–21 season, Hölscher had not found a new club.
 On 1 February 2021, he signed a six-month contract with TOP Oss in the Eerste Divisie.
 He made his debut on 5 February in a 6–0 win over Jong AZ, coming on as a substitute for Lion Kaak in the 69th minute.
 Partly due to a hamstring injury, he only made four appearances for the club.

 Dordrecht

 In July 2021, Hölscher signed with Eerste Divisie club Dordrecht.
 He made his debut on 6 August, scoring the equaliser to secure a 1–1 home draw against Jong PSV.

+Later career

+In August 2022, Hölscher retired from professional football and joined seventh-tier Bezirksliga Weser-Ems club Eintracht Nordhorn.
+In his first season at the club, he scored 20 goals and provided nine assists in 25 league appearances.